Translation: "We've got everything to be happy." - "On video!"

 Controversy

 In the early 1980s, when Zak still caricatured specific celebrities, Belgian politician Paul Vanden Boeynants was a regular target.
 The veteran politician felt so offended over his portrayals that he often wrote angry readers' letters to De Morgen.
 On 2 September 2008, one of Zak's cartoons caused controversy in France.
 The drawing depicted coffins of dead soldiers with medals stuck to them.
-Two characters walk by and comment: "Even from Afghanistan the French come back home with medals", referring to both the death of 10 French soldiers during the Afghan War, as well as the Olympic Games.
-French senator Simon Loueckhote, who is related to one of the victims, asked President Nicolas Sarkozy to register a complaint against De Morgen for publishing this cartoon.
+Two characters walk by and comment: "Even from Afghanistan the French come back home with medals", referring to both the death of ten French soldiers during the Afghan War and the Olympic Games.
+French senator Simon Loueckhote, who is related to one of the victims, asked President Nicolas Sarkozy to register a complaint against De Morgen for running this cartoon.

 Translation: "We can't allow everybody in."